Skip to Content

 There are numerous travel jobs that you can do online!

-I have two sections here.
 There’s remote work, which only requires a laptop and wifi to work anywhere in the world.
-Then there’s work abroad, which means you physically work in another country.
+There’s work abroad, which means you physically work in another country.
+And there are hybrid jobs, which can be done either online or abroad (or both).

 There are tons!

-A travel job via your laptop is the freest you can be while still employed.
-You could work in Indonesia one day, Hawaii the next, and then jet off to Japan.
-While I certainly don’t recommend moving around too quickly, the point is, you could if you wanted.
+Making money while traveling via your laptop is the freest you can be while still employed.
+You could work in Indonesia one day, Morocco the next, and then jet off to Portugal.
+While I certainly don’t recommend moving around too quickly, the point is, that you could if you wanted.
 Your work follows you everywhere.

-I’m a blogger, social media manager, affiliate marketing dabbler, and influencer.
-I’ve done VA work, copywriting, and teaching English online.
+I’m a blogger, social media manager, affiliate marketing dabbler, and content creator.
+I’ve done VA work, copywriting, freelancing, and teaching English online.
+I LOVE working online, so let’s talk about those travel jobs first…

 1. Blogging (This is My Current Travel Job!)

 Duh!
-Of course, when you’re reading a blog by a travel blogger about finding the best travel jobs, the very first job will be blogging.
+Of course, when you’re reading a blog by a travel blogger about how to make money traveling, the very first job will be blogging.
 You can blog about literally anything, and you will find a market of people who love you and your blog.

 Here’s the thing to remember: it’s NOT fast and easy money.